furjac/FG_Torrents/README.md

 With **FG_Torrents**, you can easily download:

-- Audio files
+- Audio
-- Video files
+- Video
-- P*rn files
+- Porn
 - Softwares
 - Games
 - Anime